 The most common and preferred way of joining the Indian Army is to qualify for the written examination held at the national level.
 These exams are conducted by different authorities and are under various names.
 Through some of the main written exams, we will brief you on this route to join the Indian Army.
 Major exams include NDA, CDS, and Territorial Army.

-- Territorial Army Exam: For employed civilians aged 18–42; a graduate qualification.
+- Territorial Army Exam: For employed civilians aged 18–42 with a graduate degree

 Direct Entry and Recruitment Rallies